 Students will begin by practicing their skills on artificial arms before advancing to the human arm.
 Students will demonstrate proficiency in all routine blood-drawing techniques, patient approach, patient identification, and professionalism.

-What Certificate Will I Receive?Summer 2019 Program
+What Certificate Will I Receive?Fall 2019 Program Information

 What is Unique About Our Phlebotomy Technician Program?